CTAN Comprehensive TeX Archive Network

 Please inspect the included Makefile before using it.

 Makefile has an extensive comment on usage, as well as many other comments.
-This file lists all the programs that must be installed in order to use GNU make file, helping one to check for prerequisites and dependencies.
+This file lists all the programs that must be installed in order to use the GNU make file, helping one to check for prerequisites and dependencies.
 This method is designed for a POSIX-compliant environment, such as GNU/Linux, various BSDs, MacOS, and WSL or Cygwin on Windows.

 4.2.2 Prepare to Install, No Building